ec209/re-team-manual/source/documentation/observe-support.md

 [Prometheus targets](https://prom-1.monitoring.gds-reliability.engineering/targets)

 For more information you could [search the prometheus-aws-configuration-beta repo for the source of the alert](https://github.com/alphagov/prometheus-aws-configuration-beta/search?q=RE_Observe_Target_Down)

+## Runbook

+### There is a problem with the monitoring service (Prometheus or Alert Manager)
+ - check if the services are available
+ - check if there are any deployments in progress
+ - check that [Grafana](https://grafana-paas.cloudapps.digital/) is pointing to a live Prometheus service by looking at the data sources under configuration.
+ - check the health of the ECS cluster to make sure that the services are running in each AZ.

+Escalate the issue to the rest of the team if you are unable to track down the problem.

+If the issues are not affecting services  (Users are able to continue to use the service without any disruption) then follow the [triage process](#triage-process).

+### There is a problem with one of the Prometheus tenants

+Put a message in slack: `#re-prometheus-support` and speak to someone in the [team](https://docs.google.com/document/d/1WLKqmpSHUbOVygkdJkewM1bj7lOK0MC-r8sBpTIHBzs/edit) who is responsible for the service which has a problem.

 ### Adding and editing Grafana permissions